Skip to main content

 Public health dentists are oral health advocates who focus on preventing and controlling dental diseases.
 They work to improve the overall oral health of communities by providing education, conducting research, and advocating for policy changes.

-Public health dentists may also provide direct patient care in various settings.
-These include:
+Public health dentists may also provide direct patient care in various settings, including:

 • Community clinics